A brush with history on an art tour of Madrid, by Paul Richardson

 The great Spanish painters – including El Greco, Murillo, Velázquez, Goya and Picasso – are of course magnificently represented on the tour, but the collecting mania of the Habsburgs and Bourbons and their subjects has resulted in a wide range of artistic riches which will surprise and delight.
 There is a large number of outstanding paintings by Titian and Rubens, for example, and the Prado has by far the largest holding of the bizarre creations of Hieronymus Bosch.

 Fly at c.
-9.15am (Iberia Airlines) from London Heathrow to Madrid.
-Begin at the recently renovated Archaeological Museum, good on ancient Iberian civilization and Roman Spain.
+9.15 am from London Heathrow to Madrid (Iberia Airlines).
+Begin at the Archaeological Museum, good on ancient Iberian civilization and Roman Spain.
 Settle into the hotel before dinner.

 Start with a first visit to the Prado Museum, which is among the world’s greatest art galleries, concentrating on the Spanish school.
-Continue to the arcaded, balconied Plaza Mayor, centrepiece of Habsburg town planning.
 In the afternoon visit the Lázaro Galdiano Museum with works by El Greco, Goya and Murillo and then the Sorolla Museum, in the charming house of the eponymous Impressionist painter.

 Morning visit to the Royal Tapestry Factory, founded in 1721 by Phillip V with designs by Goya, many of which are still reproduced today.
 Continue to the Royal Academy of Fine Arts, home to works by Goya, Zurbarán, Ribera and Murillo.
-The afternoon is spent at the Thyssen-Bornemisza Collection, housed in the 18th-century Palacio de Villahermosa until its purchase by the Spanish state in 1993 one of the world’s largest private art collections.
+The afternoon is spent at the Thyssen-Bornemisza Collection, housed in the 18th-century Palacio de Villahermosa, one of the world’s largest private art collections until its purchase by the Spanish state in 1993.

 Travel by coach to the church of San Antonio de la Florida, with fine Goya frescoes, before returning to the Prado, this time primarily to see the Italian and Netherlandish schools.
 The afternoon is free to allow for temporary exhibitions (details nearer the time) or a visit to the 18th-century Royal Palace.

-Walk via Herzog & de Meuron’s Caixaforum to the Centro de Arte Reina Sofía, one of the greatest modern art museums and home to Picasso’s Guernica plus works by Miró, Dalí and Tàpies.
+Walk via Herzog & de Meuron’s CaixaForum to the Centro de Arte Reina Sofía, one of the greatest modern art museums and home to Picasso’s Guernica plus works by Miró, Dalí and Tàpies.
 Fly to London Heathrow, arriving c.
-6.00pm.
+6.50pm.

-Included: air travel (economy class) on Iberia Airlines flights (Airbus A321); coach for transfers and excursions; accommodation as described below; breakfasts and 3 dinners with wine or beer, soft drinks, water, coffee or tea; all admissions; all tips for waiters, drivers; all taxes; the services of the lecturer.
+Air travel (economy class) on Iberia Airlines flights (Airbus A321); private coach for transfers and excursions; accommodation as described below; breakfasts and 3 dinners with wine or beer, soft drinks, water, coffee or tea; all admissions; all tips for waiters and drivers; all taxes; the services of the lecturer and tour manager.

-The tour involves a lot of walking and standing around in museums (which can be more tiring than moving around).
-Participants need to be able to cope with everyday walking and stair-climbing without difficulty.
+The tour involves a lot of walking and standing in museums (which can be more tiring than moving around).
+A good level of fitness is essential.
+You will be on your feet for lengthy stretches of time.

 Between 9 and 19 participants.